helggaa/GerdCaree/README.md

 Contributing

 1. Rahmat Nugrohoning Gesang

-● Code the UI for Home Page and Registration Page

-● Create the Logo

 2. Helga Parama Zhafran

-● Code UI for Ambulance

-● Combine the FrontEnd code (connect each activities)

-● Connect BackEnd and FrontEnd

 4. Diva Ivani Arista Pangastuti

-● Create UI design for My Condition

 5. Nadia Reva Salsabila Ramadhani

-● Create UI Design for Medicine Reminder

-● Code the UI for Login Page and Medicine Reminder Feature

-● Code the BackEnd

-● Code the Registration create, read, and update

 6. Saarah Muthiah Yasmin

-● Create UI Design for Meal Reminder

-● Code the UI for Meal Reminder, Registration Read and Registration Notification ● Code the BackEnd